yungtry/wingbar-blur/README.md

 # wingbar-blur

+## What does it do?

-Emulate blur under the wingbar panel on elementary OS.
+It fakes blur under the wingbar panel on elementary OS by editing your wallpaper.

 ## Usage